1. These Terms and Conditions apply to the provision of the services (Services) by DPS Computing Limited a

 6. Domains provided by us are leased, not sold.
 DPS Computing Limited retains all rights and interests in the domain, including ownership.
 DPS Computing Limited will pay the applicable fees for the domain for at least the duration of your website subscription agreement.
 DPS Computing Limited remains the owner of the domain until such time that a sale is agreed between us and you and all applicable and agreed fees have been paid.

-2. If you do not comply with clause 10, we can terminate the Services.
+2. If you do not comply with Your obligations, we can terminate the Services.

 3. We are not liable for any delay or failure to provide the Services if this is caused by your failure to comply with the provisions of this section (Your obligations).